5 minutes read

 Children younger than 5 years old | Free | Free | Free | Free |

-If you prefer to buy a Nol Card, below are the rates and cards available so you can choose whichever suits your needs better; Note that the Nol Card can be used on the Blue Line.
+If you prefer to buy a Nol Card, below are the rates and cards available so you can choose whichever suits your needs better.
+Note that the Nol Card can be used on the Blue Line.

 Once the Blue Line becomes operational, residents of 9 new areas can easily commute to Dubai International Airport.
 Additionally, students living in Dubai International Academic City will benefit from this means of transport, reducing their reliance on buses, taxis, and personal cars.